Itchetiky/ReadingListReader/README.md

 - `sortfield` can be set to any of the keys listed above.
 The default is `date`.
 - `ascending` controls sort order of the returned list.
 The default is `True`; set to `False` for descending sort.
 - `dateformat` controls the formatting of the `date`, `added`, and `viewed` fields.
 Defaults to `None`, in which case datetime objects are returned instead of strings.
 Understands [strftime format directives](http://docs.python.org/library/datetime.html?highlight=strftime#strftime-strptime-behavior).
+- `syncdate` controls the earliest Reading List item to sync with Instapaper.
+Default to `None`, format is YYYY-MM-DD.

 Your Reading List is read once by the `ReadingListReader` constructor.
 Subsequent calls to the `read()` method do not reload the Reading List, but can be called with different options to return different subsets of the same list.